MOOCDataAnalysis/subtitles/uploadInstructions/existingBranch.md

 ![Commit new file](figures/upload5.png)

-Congratsulations your changes have now been committed to this branch!
+Congratulations your changes have now been committed to this branch!
 In order for them to be reviewed and accepted you will have to [open a pull request](./pullRequest.md).